my-ts-org/teamspeak-query-creator/readme.md

 ## Description

-This script creates a server group with limited permissions that you can assign to specific users on your TeamSpeak server.
+This script creates a server group (MyTSQueryAccess) with limited permissions that you can assign to specific users on your TeamSpeak server.
 These users can then create query logins to use with My-TS.org services.

 ### Features